 16. The Old Man - This hip new spot (which looks more like a science lab than a traditional bar) just won #1 on The World’s 50 Best Bars list!
 Their cocktail menu is based on Ernest Hemingway novels - I loved the "Sun Also Rises," which instantly transported my tastebuds to Thailand with curry leaf-infused gin, sweet vermouth sous-vide pandan leaves, and lime kaffir.

 17. COA - Incredible mezcal-centric bar from award-winning bartender Jay Khan.
 Their Mexican-inspired cocktails are insanely creative and some use agave spirits never before found in Hong Kong.
 Jay is so knowledgeable and loves creating cocktails on the fly based on your personal preferences.
 I had so much fun that I went back twice (even though I was only in town for a few days)!

-18. La Cabane - This is my favorite natural wine bar in the world.
+18. La Cabane - This is one of my favorite natural wine bars in the world.
 It’s such a cute spot - it has a swing as a seat in the window and really knowledgeable wine guides that are happy to keep pouring you tastes and educate you on all things wine.
 I had a lovely orange wine from Momento Mori, and an unfiltered Sauvignon Blanc from Lucy Margaux that I can’t stop thinking about (and can’t find anywhere else!).
 This is another spot I went to multiple times during my trip.